-Go back to “Backup and Restore” (Windows 7) section.
+Go back to the "Backup and Restore" (Windows 7) section.
 Here you can choose between restoring your files or Recover system settings.
 Click on the option you deem necessary.

 Using VMware you can create a backup of the information that is in your virtual machine.
-This tool allows you to create snapshots that serve as backup copies and are mainly used as a prophylactic method before making any changes to the system, in this way, if any problem arises, it would be enough to choose a Snapshot prior to the moment in which the error occurred.
+This tool allows you to create snapshots that serve as backup copies and are mainly used as a prophylactic method before making any changes to the system, in this way, if any problem arises, it would be enough to choose a Snapshot before the moment in which the error occurred.